Hispania F111: Pre-season

 The team set a provisional launch date of 3 March, however, the car was not unveiled until 11 March at the final pre-season test in Barcelona.
 The team was unable to conduct any testing as key suspension parts that had been flown into the country had not been released by Spanish customs.
 This made Hispania the twelfth and final team to launch their 2011 car.
 The late launch date of the car, after the cancellation of the test at the Bahrain International Circuit, one week before the first race of the season, meant that the launch was postponed by just over one week.

-The team employed Hollywood concept vehicle designer Daniel Simon – known for his work on the 2010 film Tron: Legacy – to design the car's livery.

 Performance

 The F111 enjoyed its best race in Canada when Vitantonio Liuzzi finished 13th and Narain Karthikeyan (pictured) finished 17th because of a time penalty which demoted him from 14th to 17th.

 The F111 completed its first timed lap in the last 10 minutes of the third practice session of the 2011 Australian Grand Prix, driven by Karthikeyan.
 In qualifying later that day, the car failed to qualify within 107% of pacesetter Sebastian Vettel and was not allowed to start the race.
 During this race weekend the F111 lacked its nose and front wing which had not then passed crash tests.
 The car therefore used those that had been designed for the F110.
 From the next race in the correct wing and nose were fitted.
 The F111 was then able to qualify comfortably within the 107% time, however both cars retired with technical problems.